xianlinbox/daily_practise/aws-solution-architect/vpc.md

 NAT Gateway: AWS managed NAT services. resilient in singe AZ, multi-zone need to create multiple NAT gateway

 NACL(Network access control): stateless firewall rules apply to all the instances in the subnet; support allow/deny rules.
-Security Group: apply at instance level and only allow rule, no deny rule; can reference each other
+Security Group: apply at instance level and only allow rule, no deny rule; can reference each other, ALB & Cloud Front are all insaynces and can use security group.

 - the defaut security group are assign to instance if you didn't assign one, this default allow inbound traffic from the same group.
 - The user create security group by default allow no inbound traffic and ll outbound traffic.